Board & Staff

 Center of Excellence for Integrated Care

-Sara Herrity joined the Center of Excellence for Integrated Care (COE) as an Integration Specialist in March 2017.
+Sara Moscarelli joined the Center of Excellence for Integrated Care (COE) as an Integration Specialist in March 2017.
 In her role, she provides training, on-site support, and resources to medical and behavioral health providers working to integrate their services to provide higher quality care to patients and the community.
 Prior to joining COE, Sara worked at a community mental health agency called Turning Point Family CARE as an outpatient therapist for clients with Medicaid or no insurance, as well as some private insurance.
 She has also previously worked with a local church to provide pre-marital and marital counseling as well as with a middle school to provide mental health services.
 Sara received her master’s degree in Marriage and Family Therapy from East Carolina University in 2013 and her bachelor’s degree in Psychology from the University of North Carolina at Chapel Hill.

 Lisa Tyndall, PhD, joined the Center of Excellence for Integrated Care (COE) as an Integration Specialist in June 2016.
 In her role, Dr. Tyndall provides technical assistance for integrated care program development to a variety of medical practice settings.
 Her responsibilities include shadowing and one-on-one consultation, offerings of trainings, webinars, regular phone consultation and provision of resources and reference materials.